 Well, sir—I am the poem.

-This kind of language isn’t just factually wrong, it’s dangerous.
-It fuels stigma.
-It encourages parents to grieve their living children.
+This kind of language isn’t just factually wrong, it’s dangerous because it fuels stigma.
+It encourages parents to grieve their living children that have the potential to still have a wonderful life, just like I do.
 It isolates people like me who spent years believing we had to hide to be loved.
 And it makes life harder for everyone on the spectrum, especially those who don’t have the same support or privilege I do.

 Here’s what autism actually looks like for me: